VBK-2102/Skin_dieseases_detection/Model/Readme.md

 * Download the `skin_disease_model_1_latest.pt` file from [Here]()

 ## 🌟Blog Link ( Dataset link is in blog ):
-<a href="https://medium.com/analytics-vidhya/plant-disease-detection-using-convolutional-neural-networks-and-pytorch-87c00c54c88f" target="_blank">Plant Disease Detection using Convolutional Neural Network with PyTorch Implementation</a>
+<a href="(https://www.kaggle.com/datasets/vaibhavkalungada/skin-diseases-datasets)">Sink Disease Detection using Convolutional Neural Network with PyTorch Implementation</a>